edriso/one-lesson-up/README.md

 One Lesson Up gamifies online learning with:

 - **🎯 Points System** - Earn 1 point per lesson, with learning deadline bonuses
-- **⏱️ Learning Deadlines** - Complete courses on time for bonus points
+- **⏱️ Learning Deadlines** - Complete classes on time for bonus points
 - **📝 Learning Summaries** - Reinforce knowledge by writing what you learned
 - **📖 Course Reflections** - Write and edit reflections when completing courses
 - **🔒 Privacy Controls** - Create public or private classes